 In addition to her appellate practice, Marissa is a professional liability defense attorney and risk management advisor.
-Her litigation practice includes defending malpractice actions brought against lawyers, accountants, insurance agents and brokers, real estate professionals and property managers, financial advisors, notaries, and technology professionals.
-She also defends attorneys in disciplinary actions before the Board of Bar Overseers and provides risk management advice to lawyers and law firms.
-She is experienced in all aspects of trial practice, including discovery and motion practice, taking and defending depositions, trying cases, and preparing and arguing post-trial motions.
+Her litigation practice includes defending civil actions brought against lawyers, accountants, directors and officers, insurance agents and brokers, real estate professionals and property managers, financial advisors, notaries, and technology professionals.
+She also defends attorneys in disciplinary actions before the Board of Bar Overseers and provides risk management and ethics advice to lawyers and law firms.

-From 1999 to 2002, she was a branch director in the legal division of Spherion Corporation, a Fortune 500 human capital management company.
-In addition, Marissa was an attorney director for the Miami office of The Wallace Law Registry.
-She also spent three years as an associate with the Boca Raton law firm of Weiss & Handler, P.A., where she handled commercial and general liability litigation matters.
-Previously, she completed a Judicial internship with The Honorable Stephen T. Brown, United States Magistrate, Southern District of Florida.
+Prior to joining Hinshaw, she was a branch director in the legal division of Spherion Corporation, a Fortune 500 human capital management company.
+In addition, Marissa was an attorney director for the Miami office of the Wallace Law Registry.
+She also spent three years as an associate with a Boca Raton-based law firm, and during law school, she completed a judicial internship with the Honorable Stephen T. Brown, United States Magistrate, Southern District of Florida.

 - American Bar Association

 - Women's Bar Association

 Honors & Awards

 - Selected as a Northeast Trailblazer by The American Lawyer, 2022

 - Recognized as a "Top Women of Law" honoree by the Massachusetts Lawyers Weekly, 2021

 - Recognized on the Super Lawyers list by New England Super Lawyers magazine, 2011 – 2018